 Get Money Involved: Take a few minutes and do some rough math.
 Figure out how much you spent on an average week getting drunk.
 For every week you dont have a drop, put that money into a savings account.
 Even $20 per week ends up being over $1000 in that account.
 Think about how great it would be to have an extra thousand dollars.
 Use that initial greed to drive you to stop, and before you know it the money will just be another amazing thing in your life.

 Thanks for reading this post.
-Check out the first post, and the About Page for more info on what this is all about.
+Check out the first post.
 My advice and anecdotes are to be taken as entertainment and for inspirational purposes (definition: I am NOT a doctor or addictions professional).
 If you think you have a serious drinking problem please visit a doctor.
 If you’re worried about telling a family doctor, you can always try a walk-in clinic or try this resource for help with substance abuse in Canada.